jacg/liquidata/doc/mdbook/src/intro.md

 ## `spy`: side-effects in the middle of a pipe

-`spy` is used to create pipe components which do not modify the data flowing through the pipe in any way: inserting a spy into a pipe should not affect what flows downstream.
-Instead, they can perform arbitrary side-effects on the data.
-An obvious use would be to insert `spy(print)` into a pipe in order to observe what is flowing through the pipe at that point.
+`spy` is used to create uncapped pipes which do not modify the data flowing through them in any way: inserting a spy into a pipe should not affect what flows downstream.
+Instead, they can use the data to perform arbitrary side-effects.
+An obvious application would be to insert `spy(print)` into a pipe in order to observe what is flowing through the pipe at that point.

 ```python
 {{#include ../../../dataflow_test.py:spy}}